jcuhpc/singularity/README.md

 an ability to support automatic/scheduled installation of new versions will be built in.

-This respository also house singularity definition files for creation of containers which do not house a conda environment.
+This respository also houses singularity definition files for creation of containers which do not house a conda environment.

 Development of this repository is primarily for internal JCU use.
 If